gocd/go-cookbook/README.md

 * `node['gocd']['server']['max_perm_gen']` - The server maximum JVM permgen space.
 Defaults to `400m`.
 * `node['gocd']['server']['work_dir']`     - The server working directory.
 Defaults to `/var/lib/go-server` on linux, `C:\GoServer` on Windows.

-Chef cookbook waits for server to become responsive after restarting service.
+Chef cookbook waits for the server to become responsive after restarting the service.
 These attributes can be used to tune it:

 * `node['gocd']['server']['wait_up']['retry_delay']` - pause in seconds between failed attempts.
 * `node['gocd']['server']['wait_up']['retries']`     - number of attempts before giving up.
 Set 0 to disable waiting at all.
 Defaults to 10

 # GoCD Agent

 `gocd::agent` will install and start a GoCD agent.
-You can change the number of agents in `node['gocd']['agent']['count']` - first agent is called `go-agent`, next ones are `go-agent-#`.
+You can change the number of agents in `node['gocd']['agent']['count']`.
+The first agent is called `go-agent`, next ones are `go-agent-#`.

-`gocd::agent` recipe uses GoCD agent LWRP internally.
+`gocd::agent` recipe uses the GoCD agent LWRP internally.

 ## Go Agent attributes